gammasoft71/Examples_Cocoa/src/ProgressBar/README.md

 # ProgressBar

-This example demonstrates the use of NSP¨rogressIndicator control.
+This example demonstrates the use of NSProgressIndicator control.

 ![GitHub Logo](../../docs/Pictures/ProgressBar.png)